-When '1-In-100 Year' Floods Happen Often, What Should You Call Them?
+When '1-In-100-Year' Floods Happen Often, What Should You Call Them?

 After Hurricane Florence hit North Carolina last year, then-Gov. Roy Cooper told reporters, "When you have two 500-year floods within two years of each other, it's pretty clear it's not a 500-year flood."

-During record-breaking flooding South Carolina in 2015, then-Gov. Nikki Haley attempted to explain the storm's magnitude, saying, "We are at a 1,000-year level of rain in parts of the low country.
+During record-breaking flooding in South Carolina in 2015, then-Gov. Nikki Haley attempted to explain the storm's magnitude, saying, "We are at a 1,000-year level of rain in parts of the low country.
 What does that mean?
 We haven't seen this level of rain in the low country in 1,000 years.
 That's how big this is."

 Neither governor was correct.
 While it's unlikely that two large storms that cause flooding will happen in close succession, it's not impossible.